zhliau/fika-spt-server-docker/README.md

 - 📦 Prepackaged images versioned by SPT version e.g. `fika-spt-server-docker:3.10.2` for SPT `3.10.2`.
 Images are hosted in ghcr and come prebuilt with a working SPT server binary, and the latest compatible Fika servermod is downloaded and installed on container startup if enabled.
 - ♻️ Reuse an existing installation of SPT!
 Just mount your existing SPT server folder
 - 💾 Automatic profile backups by default!
 Profiles are copied to a backup folder every day at 00:00 UTC
 - 🔒 Configurable running user and ownership of server files.
-Control file ownership from the host, or let the container take ownership to ease permissions issues.
+Control file ownership from the host, or let the container set ownership and permissions to ease permissions issues.
 - ⬆️ Optionally auto updates SPT or Fika if we detect a version mismatch between container expected version and installed version
 - ⬇️ Optionally auto download and install additional mods